rewanthtammana/sigstore-the-easy-way/guide/rekor/compare-the-signatures-uploaded-to-transparency-log-and-registry.md

 As we discussed in [keyless signing](../cosign/sign-and-verify-without-key.md), the signature is uploaded to the transparency log before pushing to the registry.

-To keep this simple, let's save the signature of an artifact (docker image in this case) before uploading it the registry.
-We can use `--output-signature` flag to perform this action.
+To keep this simple, let's save the signature of an artifact (docker image in this case) before uploading it to the registry.
+We can use the `--output-signature` flag to perform this action.

-## Get the tlog entry and signature during keyless signing
+## Get the tlog entry and signature during the keyless signing

 If the image is already signed, we can follow the [download artifact guide](../cosign/download-artifacts.md) to get the signature.
 Alternatively, we can save the signature to a file before uploading.